A1 Optical

 Fifty subtly offset triangles are engraved into the dial, one by one, using a sharp tool dragged across the metal base.

-The surface is then sandblasted and gently hand-polished to achieve our desired level of reflectiveness.
+The surface is then sandblasted and gently hand-polished to achieve the desired level of reflectiveness.

 How does it wear?